lancelot5/request-header-compression/README.md

 ### Features

-- The middleware includes decompression providers for `gzip` and `DEFLATE` algorithms.
+- The middleware includes decompression providers for the `gzip` and `DEFLATE` algorithms.
-- The middleware supports decompressing content with multiple encodings.
+- The middleware supports decompressing of content with multiple encodings.
 - The middleware provides an ability to use a custom provider for the particular encoding.
-- The middleware supports `identity` encoding by default.
+- The middleware supports responding with HTTP status code `415` if an unsupported encoding is found.
-- The middleware can optionally return HTTP status code `415` if an unsupported encoding is detected.
+- The middleware supports automatic disposing of providers which implement the `IDisposable` interface.
-- The middleware supports automatic disposing of providers which implements the `IDisposable` interface.
+- The middleware supports the `identity` encoding by default.

 ### Examples